Fabbe88/MPLv2/site/content/_index.md

 ---
 title: Multimedial Project Logging
-subtitle: A website created by PrimoViking
+subtitle: Publishing various data formats in a visually comprehensible way
 image: img/banner.png
 blurb:
   heading: What is Multimedial Project Logging?
-  text: Multimedial Project Logging (MPL) is a new form to publish digital content.
+  text: Multimedial Project Logging (MPL) is a new form of publishing digital
+    content.
+The creator has the possibility of combining two or more data formats in a visually appealing and comprehensible way to make him-/herself better understood.
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their